exasol/sphinx-github-pages-generator/README.rst

 * Choose which remote branch to generate the documentation from
 * Choose whether to automatically push the generated and committed documentation or not.
 * Works with multiple packages in one repository.
+* Generates main index.html containing links to all existing documentations on that branch.